 "Official observers" from the DRBA, state and federal agencies along with invited guests will have the opportunity to view the drill.
 A group of "official evaluators" consisting of emergency responders and aviation professionals will assess the procedures of responding emergency units.

-Lesene added, "We attach great importance to emergency preparedness and hope the situation never arises when we have to apply what we learn and practice during these exercises."
+"We will always value and emphasize emergency preparedness and coordination with first responders," Clendaniel added.
+"We also hope the situation never arises when we must apply what we learn and practice during these exercises."

 The full-scale emergency exercise will test emergency plans and procedures, communication framework and coordination abilities of the participants.
 The exercise will serve as the airport's official emergency drill that satisfies the Federal Aviation Administration requirement that all certified airports must conduct a full-scale emergency exercise at a minimum once every three years.
+In addition, airports must review their emergency plans every year.

 The drill typically involves a simulated aircraft accident and tests the response procedures and equipment of fire-rescue units and other emergency personnel that would respond to an actual incident.